tsgates/arch-wiki-markdown/wiki/Conky.md

 AUR packages
 ------------

-In addition to the basic conky package in the official repositories, there are various AUR packages available with extra compile options enabled.
+In addition to the basic conky package, there are various AUR packages available with extra compile options enabled:

--   Install conky-cli for conky without X11 dependencies
+-   conky-cli — Conky without X11 dependencies

--   Install conky-nvidia for nvidia support.
+|| conky-cli

--   Install conky-lua for lua support.
+-   conky-lua — Conky with Lua support

+|| conky-lua

--   Install conky-lua-nv for both lua and nvidia support.
+-   conky-lua-nv — Conky with both Lua and Nvidia support

+|| conky-lua-nv

+-   conky-nvidia — Conky with Nvidia support

+|| conky-nvidia

 Tips and tricks
 ---------------

-> Enable real transparency in KDE4 and XFCE4
+> Enable real transparency in KDE4 and Xfce4

 Since version 1.8.0, Conky suppports real transparency.
 To enable it add this line to ~/.conkyrc: